mecid/mecid.github.io/_posts/2021-01-27-lazy-navigation-in-swiftui.md

 }
 ```

-As you can see in the example above, we have the navigate view modifier that accepts binding and the closure to build the destination view.
+As you can see in the example above, we have the *navigate* view modifier that accepts binding and the closure to build the destination view.
 First, we need to bind over the optional value to activate *NavigationLink* only when a value is available.
-Next, we should define the closure accepting a value and annotate it with *@ViewBuilder*.
-Let's start by creating a *NavigationLink* extension to add a new initializer supporting our flow.
+Next, we should define a closure accepting a value and annotate it with *@ViewBuilder*.
+Let's start by creating a *NavigationLink* extension to add a new initializer that supports our flow.

 ```swift
 import SwiftUI